-The basic principles of solar panels are pretty well known: sunlight hits the panel and electricity comes out.
+The basic principle of solar panels is pretty well known: Sunlight hits the panel and electricity comes out.
 However, the process in between remains a mystery to many people, who often wonder, “How does it work?”
 “How do you go from a ray of sun to powering a hot stove top?”
 To answer these questions, perhaps the best place to start is with the most elemental components of solar panels.

 The Basic Construction of a Solar Panel

-The true base of any panel, silicon is not only Earth’s most prevalent semiconductor, but it is also one of the most common elements of any kind on our planet, second only to oxygen.
+The true base of any panel, silicon, is not only Earth’s most prevalent semiconductor, but it is also one of the most common elements of any kind on our planet, second only to oxygen.
 Extracted as sand from the earth, chunks of silicon are crystallized and shaped into rectangular columns.
-These columns are in turn cut into extremely thin slices known as wafers.
-The highly pure, silicon wafers are converted into solar cells, which are the main building blocks of any solar system and are strung together to form the panels themselves.
+These columns are then cut into extremely thin slices known as wafers.
+The highly pure silicon wafers are converted into solar cells, which are the main building blocks of any solar system and are strung together to form the panels themselves.

 In more detail, the process is as follows: